harmonoid/harmonoid/README.md

 ## 🎉 Contribute

-As of now, the project's code is over 10k lines.
+As of now, the project contains **OVER 10K LINES OF CODE**.

 Recently, it is migrated to use [Provider](https://github.com/rrousselGit/provider) for its state management.
 At few, places `StatefulWidgets` are still present.

 The project supports sorting of music based on media metadata tags & native playback directly from file explorer etc. The whole user interface strictly follows the material design guidelines.

+Checkout [project structure](https://github.com/alexmercerind/harmonoid#-project) to get started.
+You may also join our [Discord Server](https://discord.gg/ZG7Pj9SREG).
+New Flutter developers are also welcomed.

 The plan of project is to bring the best, cross platform music experience for all users.
 Fork the project today & add your features.
 We are actively looking for contributors.
 If you decide to contribute, add yourself to the about page of the app.
-You may join our [Discord Server](https://discord.gg/ZG7Pj9SREG) to get started.

 ## ✅ Features